Tech Talks

 How To Build An Android Voice and Video Calling App Using Java?

-Published On May 25th, 2023 Tech Talks
+Published On October 22nd, 2024 Tech Talks

 Voice and video calling apps have become an essential part of businesses these days.
 While there are so many options like Zoom, Skype, Google Duo, and Discord to choose from, most entrepreneurs and tech enthusiasts have started creating apps for their brands.

 Moving smart ahead, developers choose to add communication features to their apps instead of building a whole app from scratch.
-If you are interested on the same, this article is definitely for you.

 Check For Pre-Requisites